metosin/reitit/doc/coercion/coercion.md

 ;        :path "/metosin/users/123"}
 ```

-To enable parameter coercion, we need to do few things:
+To enable parameter coercion, the following things need to be done:

 1. Define a `Coercion` for the routes
 2. Define types for the parameters